brandur/sorg/content/drafts/sortsupport.md

 they're always larger than the pointer size even on a 64-bit machine, but we can get a very good proxy of their full value just by sampling their first 64 bits (or 32 on a 32-bit machine).
-Especially for V4 UUIDs which are entirely random [1], the first 64 bits will be enough to definitively determine the order for all but unimaginably large data sets.
+Especially for V4 UUIDs which are almost entirely random [1], the first 64 bits will be enough to definitively determine the order for all but unimaginably large data sets.
 Indeed, [the patch that brought in SortSupport for UUIDs][uuidpatch] made sorting them about